Remedial Education at School (DE)

 Profile of the study programme

 The Master of Arts in Special Education with a specialisation in Special Educational Needs Teacher is an academic and vocational course of study.
 Students acquire theoretical and practical skills for teaching children and adolescents in need of special educational support.
+The study programme offers a compact full time programme, which can however also be taken part time.

 The study programme provides students both with sound theoretical bases and practical teaching skills.
 Closely following research findings, the programme covers the following topics: basic knowledge about different forms of disability, a reflection on deviation and normality, diagnosis, evaluation of the effectiveness of interventions, special teaching and learning methods, and planning lessons for pupils with special educational needs.

-This Master programme is the continuation of a long tradition of research-based Special Education teaching at the University of Fribourg.
+This master programme is the continuation of a long tradition of research-based Special Education teaching at the University of Fribourg.
 It is the only German-language study programme in Switzerland to offer simultaneously an academic and a vocational qualification in Special Needs Education at university level.

 The final diploma is recognised by the Swiss Conference of Cantonal Ministers of Education (CDIP/EDK) and enables access to doctoral studies.